Proud Boys rally in Portland is latest test for police

 "Our interactions should not be construed as bias, preference or endorsements of any particular point of view or side," she added.

-Chaos broke out again during a rally in June.
-Masked antifa members physically attacked conservative blogger Andy Ngo in an incident shared on social media.
+Chaos also broke out during a rally in June, when masked antifa members physically attacked conservative blogger Andy Ngo in an incident shared on social media.

 Portland police tweeted that protesters may have thrown milkshakes with quick-dry cement, although they had no physical evidence those were deployed.

-Vegan milkshakes were handed out during the rally by people trying to thwart the far-right's message.
+Vegan milkshakes, however, were handed out during the rally by people trying to thwart the far-right's message.

 Supporters of the movement (Pop)ular (Mob)ilization, or Pop Mob, will attempt to do the same on Saturday when they host an event called "The Spectacle," featuring a mask-decorating station, a banana costume dance party and people dressed up as the poop emoji.
 Organizers say it's a way to downplay the far-right's rhetoric and inject the atmosphere with whimsy and "joyful resistance."